lexkh/first-project-fashion-react/README.md

-This is my first project with React
+#This is my first project with React

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).